signnow/SignNowNodeSDK/README.md

 ```

 # Unit Tests
 To run the unit test you will need to install "Mocha" and "Chai".
-You also need to create a "test.settings.js" in the root of the CudaSign module.
+You also need to create a "test.settings.js" in the root of the SignNow module.
 The file will need to contain the following:
 ```javascript
 (function(){
   "use strict";